ULHPC/ulhpc-docs/docs/services/jupyter.md

 ${HOME}/.local/share/jupyter/kernels/notebook_venv
 ```

-and the kernel will appear with the name "Notebook" in your list of available kernels in all Jupyter applications launched by the user.
+and will appear with the name "Notebook" in the list of available kernels in all Jupyter applications launched by the user.

 ### Kernels in environments with site packages